urbancamo/urbancamo.github.io/casio-basic/doc/commands/INKEY_STRING.md

   - **STOP**: Suspends program execution.
   - One-key commands and one-key functions: Return a null string.
 3. The cursor is not displayed during data input stand by, and input characters are not displayed.
-Control codes (00H~1FH) can be input, but the corresponding opertions will not be performed.
+Control codes (00ʰ~1Fʰ) can be input, but the corresponding operations will not be performed.

 ### See
  - [INPUT$](INPUT_STRING.md)